darold/pgtt-rsl/README.md

 The very intensive creation of temporary table can also generate lot of replication lag.

-Don't expect high performances if you insert huge amount of tuple in these tables.
-The use of Row Security Level and cleanup by a background worker is far slower than the use of regular temporary tables.
+Don't expect high performances if you insert huge amount of tuples in these tables.
+The use of Row Security Level and cleanup by a background worker is slower than the use of regular temporary tables.
 Use it only if you have the pg_catalog bloating issue.

 Installation
 ============

-To install the pgtt extension you need a PostgreSQL version upper than 9.5.
-Untar the pgtt tarball anywhere you want then you'll need to compile it with pgxs.
+To install the pgtt_rsl extension you need a PostgreSQL version upper than 9.5.
+Untar the pgtt_rsl tarball anywhere you want then you'll need to compile it with pgxs.
 So the pg_config tool must be in your path.

 Depending on your installation, you may need to install some devel